How did Mussolini become Prime Minister of Italy?

 The radical left was particularly strong in Italy during the Great War, as it benefitted from the unpopularity of the government, and the war among the poor and the working class.
 In 1917, the Italian Socialist Party allied itself with the Soviet Union and agitated for a revolution in Italy.
 Industrial workers in the major Italian cities had formed themselves into powerful trade unions.
 They frequently went on strike, during the difficult war years, and were often brutally repressed by the Italian police and armies.
 After the end of the First World War, many cities were paralyzed by these strikes and these actions greatly alarmed the middle class and wealthy Italians.

-The strikers were usually supported by the Italian Socialists and many politicians and commentators believed that there was a real threat of a Russian style revolution in Italy.
+The Italian Socialists usually supported the strikers and many politicians and commentators believed that there was a real threat of a Russian style revolution in Italy.
 Mussolini played upon these fears and exaggerated the threat of a Communist revolution.
 The Italian middle class was very concerned about the rise of Communism and Socialism because they believed that in any revolution, that they would have their property seized as had been the case in Russia.
-Many Italians were Catholics and the rise of the 'Reds' or Socialists was viewed with horror, as they were frequently anti-Catholic and anti-religious.
+Many Italians were Catholics, and the rise of the 'Reds' or Socialists was viewed with horror, as they were frequently anti-Catholic and anti-religious.

 March on Rome